Pie and ESG

 The committee has input into how ESG matters are identified, researched and monitored in Pie’s investment process.

 The ESG Committee has also agreed on what Pie will not directly invest in (our ‘exclusions’).
-The exclusions are part of the ESG Policy and, like the Policy, apply initially to Climate Friendly and will be progressively adopted by all Pie Funds.
-We have reviewed all Pie Funds, however, and none of them have direct investments contrary to our exclusions.
+The exclusions are part of the ESG Policy and apply to all Pie products.
+We have reviewed all Pie's funds and none of them have direct investments contrary to our exclusions.

 Click here to read the policy.